1891 Southern Rugby Union season: Season summary

 After winning their first game of the season, a mid-season slump nearly saw the Zealandia club miss out on the finals.
 However, a brace of wins in the final rounds of the qualifying games saw them in contention for the final spot.
 Zealandia secured their spot in the finals in a peculiar way.
 Earlier in the season, the team forfeited their match against University A due to not being able to field the players.
 This forfeit had seen them receive no points against them on the for and against.
 With their opponents receiving a large score against them in their games against the Varsity, Zealandia were able to take the fourth position in the finals based on their points difference.
 The club took advantage of the unfortunate absence of players in the Strathfield team to progress to the final.
 Once there, Zealandia did not show their best game against the eventual premiers and were beaten comprehensively.

 During the off-season, the Strathfield club was most prominent in attempting to encourage players to switch to their club.
 With the addition of a few prominent players, it was hoped that they would be a match for the dominant University.
 Unfortunately they met with little success on this front as players refused to change clubs.
 Despite this, Strathfield performed well during the season, losing only one match prior to the finals.
-The team displayed promise when they held the dominate University to a 3 all draw.
+The team displayed promise when they held the dominant University to a 3 all draw.
 However, the team were missing some vital players in their semi final match against Zealandia, ending their premiership chances.

 Wallaroo were considered to be the only club to be able to compete with the eventual premiers.
 It was believed that their defence was almost perfect with only two tries scored against them prior to the final match against University A. The club remained undefeated until they faced the Varsity in the final round of the qualifying matches.
 A close game saw Wallaroo lose the match 8 points to 3.
-With the semi finals decided by ballot, Wallaroo had the poor fortune of meeting the Varsity again the following week.
+With the semi-finals decided by ballot, Wallaroo had the poor fortune of meeting the Varsity again the following week.
 Another tight contest saw the club bow out of the premiership.